-We have in the past, and may in the future, seek to acquire additional funding by sale of common stock and other equity.
+We have in the past, and may in the future, seek additional funding by sale of common stock and other equity securities.
 The price of our common stock has been volatile in the past and may also be volatile in the future.
-As a result, there is a risk that we may not be able to sell our common stock at an acceptable price should the need for new equity funding arise.
+As a result, there is a risk that we may not be able to sell our common stock or other equity securities at an acceptable price or at all, should the need for new equity funding arise.